David Dunn, Professor of Medical Statistics

 David joined the Unit in 1998 after previous spells at London School of Hygiene and Tropical Medicine and the Institute of Child Health.
-In 1997 he gained a PhD on statistical issues around the vertical transmission of HIV infection.
+In 1997 he gained a PhD on statistical aspects around the vertical transmission of HIV infection.